 - Remove from heat and whisk in the vanilla extract and salt.
 Pour the cream mixture into the cooled pie crust and smooth using a spoon or spatula.1 tablespoon vanilla, 1 pinch table salt

-- Place the pie on the top rack of your oven and broil for 1-2 minutes, until the sugar crystallizes and browns.
+- Turn the oven to broil for 1 minute, or until the sugar crystallizes and browns.
 Watch carefully so you don't burn your pie!

-- Remove from oven and cool to room temperature Store pie in the refrigerator.
+- Remove from oven and cool to room temperature, then transfer to the refrigerator until ready to serve.

 Notes